-There has been pressure from all sides, the possibility of work changes - maybe working from home while trying to simultaneously home school proved too difficult and you had to stop working.
+There has been pressure from all sides, the possibility of work changes -maybe working from home while trying to simultaneously home school proved too difficult and you had to stop working.
 Perhaps your work was on the frontline & the huge impact of balancing risk & home life continues for you where it has improved for many.

-Perhaps your job has disappeared in the economic fallout from Covid 19 and money is a constant worry, which has been exacerbated by Christmas, the fuel crisis or the rising costs of living.
+Perhaps your job has disappeared in the economic fallout from Covid19 and money is a constant worry, which has been exacerbated by the rising costs of living.